Changissnz/selfinterest/README.md

 ideal case.
-And in practice, as already stated, currency is powered by the terms of the valuation market, and this representation of value, as inanimate as it is, is beholden to the powers above it, in which human beings from all walks of life can contribute their judgments and proclivities towards the practice of currency, as demonstrated by stock market activity.
+And in practice, as already stated, currency is powered by the terms of the valuation market, and this representation of value, as inanimate as it is, is beholden to the powers above it, in which human beings from all walks of life can contribute their judgments and proclivities towards its practice, demonstrated by stock market activity.